Quantum-OCS/QuOCS/Documentation/Settings_in_Optimization_Dict.md

 {
     "optimization_client_name": "Name_of_your_Optimization",
-    "create_logfile": true,  # determines if you want to save the log-file "dump_format": "npz",  # format of the results file "algorithm_settings": {...},  # settings related to the algorithm "pulses": [{...}, {...}, ...],  # list of pulses and their settings
+    "create_logfile": true,  # determines if you want to save the log-file "console_info": true, # determines if you want the optimization output on the console "dump_format": "npz",  # format of the results file "algorithm_settings": {...},  # settings related to the algorithm "pulses": [{...}, {...}, ...],  # list of pulses and their settings